jonathanlarochelle/track-switching-game/README.md

 ## Contributing
 As this is a personal project, I will not be entertaining external contributions to features of the game.
 However, please feel free to suggest new features or report bugs.
+### Creating a new level
+Although it is very limited at the moment, custom levels can be created.
+Please note that you might that the game is not robust for funky levels.
+Simply copy the freiburg.json file in the levels folder, and let your imagination flow!
+Here are some guidelines:
+- Track tiles are defined as an matrix of strings.
+An empty string represents an empty tile.
+To add rails, add a two-letter combination of m (middle), u (up), and d (down). "dm" means a track starting at the bottom left corner, and ending in the middle.
+- To make a switching track, add another two-letter string to the tile, separated by a plus.
+For example, the "mm+md" string would lead to a tile that starts left in the middle (m), then splits in the middle to go straight (m) or down (d).
+- To identify a track as a portal, add a "+A" to the string, where "A" is the portal designator.
+Portals should be all the way right or left, and only one portal per designation.
+- To identify a track as a platform, add a "+1" to the string, where "1" is the platform designator.
+Platforms should be three tiles long, and adjacent.
+- The game is not bright enough to know which portal(s) can lead to which platforms, this must be specified in the level file under the variable "platform_portals_connections".

 ## Licensing
 Copyright (c) 2022 Jonathan Larochelle